How to Use This Tool

 Event Planners

-Convert WebP venue photos and promotional graphics to PNG for event websites, printed invitations, and ticketing platforms that don't support WebP.
+Convert WebP venue photos and promotional graphics to PNG for event websites, ticketing platforms, and printed invitations that do not support WebP.

 Podcast Hosts

-Convert WebP cover art to PNG for podcast directories like Spotify and Apple Podcasts that require PNG or JPEG artwork uploads.
+Convert WebP cover art to PNG for podcast directories that only accept PNG or JPG artwork uploads.

 WebP vs PNG: When to Convert